 - Australian native plants.

 All Australians and international tourists have a role to keep out exotic pests and diseases.
-Xylella is present in a number of countries.
+Airborne phytophthora are present in a number of countries.

-Australia remains free of this exotic pest.
+Australia remains free of these exotic pests.
 We need your help to keep it this way.

 Check what you can and cannot bring into Australia, whether you are a: